 Moto2 standings after the race at Montmelo:

-Results and summary of the Moto2 race in Austria:
+Results and summary of the Moto2 race in Barcelona: